 The history of Hurricane Bonnie is described by Heymsfield et al. (2001) and Rogers et al. (2003).
-Figure 1 shows the minimum central pressure and maximum surface winds from the best track produced by the National Hurricane Center, plus an estimate of the 850-200-hPa ambient vertical wind shear.
+Figure 1 shows the minimum central pressure and maximum surface winds from the Best Track produced by the National Hurricane Center, plus an estimate of the 850-200 hPa ambient vertical wind shear.
 The storm began to intensify rapidly late on 21 August in the presence of weak vertical wind shear and warm ocean temperatures.
-During 23 August, wind shear significantly increased, reaching more than $12 \text{ m s}^{-1}$ by 0000 UTC 24 August.
+During 23 August, wind shear significantly increased, reaching more than 12 ms-1 by 0000 UTC 24 August.
 Despite this dramatic increase in shear, the storm continued to intensify.
 The lowest minimum central pressure was reached near 0000 UTC 24 August.
-Vertical wind shear remained above $12 \text{ m s}^{-1}$ for 30 h, vet the maximum best track winds remained at 50 m s-1 and the minimum central pressure rose only slightly.
+Vertical wind shear remained above 12 ms-1 for 30 hours, yet the maximum Best Track winds remained at 50 ms-1 and the minimum central pressure rose only slightly.
 Late on 25 August, vertical wind shear returned to small values.
-The gray strips in Fig. 1 indicate the periods of dropsonde releases in CAMEX-3.
-The first two sets of dropsondes were released in the presence of large ambient wind shear and the third during small ambient wind shear.
+The gray strips in Figure 1 indicate the periods of dropsonde releases in CAMEX-3.
+The first two sets of dropsondes were released in the presence of large ambient wind shear, and the third during small ambient wind shear.

-Braun et al. (2006, their Fig. 1) showed three alternative measures of 850-200-hPa vertical wind shear in Hurricane Bonnie, but for magnitude only.
+Braun et al. (2006; their Figure 1) showed three alternative measures of 850-200 hPa vertical wind shear in Hurricane Bonnie, but for magnitude only.
 Although details differ, all three of their estimates show vertical shear magnitude exceeding 8 m s-1 (and as large as 15 m s-1) during 24-25 August, and decreasing rapidly prior to the third release on 26 August.